FictionSmith/files/mayshin.md

 Job satisfaction (happy, discontent, ambitious...) | A bit on the ambitious side but is calm most hours, always talks to her friends while working
 Income level | 9:46/hr
 Education | Private High School
 Does s/he drive?
 What kind of car does s/he own, if any?
-(Make, model, color, age, etc.) | 2017 Nissan 370Z (1951 le sabre converiblle)
-Sexuality | Straight, slightly curious
+(Make, model, color, age, etc.) | Sports car: 2017 Nissan 370Z Sexuality | Straight, slightly curious
 Marital status | Complicated
 If married or currently romantically involved, with whom, and for how long?	| YES